roc-lang/rbt/docs/adrs/006-jobs.md

 - [ ] TBD whether it makes sense for rbt to export a small standard library including things like `sh` or `bash`.
       As of this writing, I'm learning "no".

-- [ ] Is "exec" or "run" a better name?

 ### Environment

 Of course, commands often need environment variables to work properly, so you can specify those: